haihala/haihala.github.io/src/lib/posts/wag-playtest-1.md

   - Add input state data to the history and make a distinction between input requirements that look at the state vs events, but this adds complexity

 This implementation was fine for a while and I was able to patch it to fulfill several demands.
-I got charge and multipress inputs to work fine, but there were a few unfixables.
+I got charge and multi press inputs to work fine, but there were a few unfixables.
 Maybe six months in, I got seduced by an idea of a better system, the gen 2 parser.